syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ### Applying theme to the form

-Skin manager support to apply theme for all the control in the Form or a Container by applying theme to the Form or Container.
-So, no need to apply theme for each control.
+Skin manager supports to apply theme for all the control in the form or a container by applying theme to the form or container.
+So, you do not need to apply theme for each control.

 {% tabs %}